-- Peru’s country brand strength
+- Peru’s soft power and brand strength

 Tip: for an in-depth account on Peru’s performance as destination, its national identity and branding, read our special report on Peru, featuring interviews with leading Peruvian thinkers.

-Talent in Peru
+Talent attraction and competitiveness in Peru

 Contribution to global well-being